 In the deep recesses of my spreadsheet brain, I secretly want to have hundreds of children, just so that I can name them.
 I like naming things.
 And yes, I do realize that admitting this makes me seem slightly weird.
-It’s okay, I’m pregnant and people have to be nice to me.
-I’ll be alright.
+Love me for me.
 Anyways, where am I going with this?
 Well, deciding on a name for our newbie was a no brainer because Hubstopher kinda named him way before he even proposed to me.
 But, when I found out I was pregnant, I still thought to look up other possible names (because spreadsheet brain and all).
 Some of the suggestions I received were slightly more ‘off beat’ than I would dare take on.
-But hey, don’t take my word for it, check out the more popular (and uhhh, interesting) baby names of 2016:
+But hey, don’t take my word for it, check out these… uhhh interesting… and popular baby names:

 Look, the lovely Gwyneth Paltrow’s daughter, Apple, is a real cutie patootie.
 And I could totally fall inlove with the name Berry or even Peaches.
 But you’re pushing it when you decide to name your offspring something crazy like Pomegranate or Grape.
 “Banana, can you please let go of your brothers hair?!”
 Just doesn’t work, does it?

-So a big trend, in 2016, was to name your kiddo after a strength or character that you admired.
+So a big trend was to name your kiddo after a strength or character that you admired.
 Names like Loyal, Verity, Patience and Honesti were the most popular.
 Hmmm.
 I met someone named Integrity once.
 She wasn’t very reliable. *ba-dum-dish*

 The older the better